jedisct1/zig-hctr2/README.md

 Important: Format-preserving modes are length-preserving (no expansion).
 Input length in digits equals output length in digits.

+### Format-preserving first block encoding

+In HCTR2-FP and HCTR3-FP, the first ciphertext block uses base-radix encoding, which may produce statistically distinguishable patterns.
+For example, in base-10 (decimal), the distribution of first-block digits may not appear uniformly random.
+However, the underlying encrypted data remains cryptographically secure—the encoding bias does not leak information about the plaintext.

 ### Key management

 Standard key management practices apply: